What Happens to Your Body When You Don't Drink Enough Water

 So, what exactly happens to your body if you don't drink enough?
 Here are 10 not-so-pleasant side effects you might experience.

 Read more: How Water and Health Are Connected

 When dehydrated, you might notice your energy levels plummet, as water helps keep your mind alert and the body balanced.
 If you're not drinking enough during the day, that afternoon slump will hit even harder, and you might feel too tired to continue on with work or make it to your evening workout.
 Keep a water bottle on hand to remind you to consistently drink throughout the day.

-2. You May Have a Mental Fog
+2. You May Experience Mental Fog

 Your brain needs water (our brain is about 80% water), and drinking enough keeps you mentally sharp, even long-term.
 A study in the journal Nutrients found that drinking water boosts brain health and prevents memory decline and mental drowsiness.
 If you're feeling foggy and are spacing out, chug some water and see if it helps.